bruphillip/flame/README.md

-# Project Title

-🔥 Flame 🔥 React State Managements based on Rxjs powered by Typescript
+# 🔥 Flame 🔥

+React State Managements based on Rxjs powered by Typescript
-## Overview

-This project intent to be an option of state management, doing the process of manage state simple as override variable
+## This project intent to be an option of state management, doing the process of manage state simple as override variable

 ## Features

 - Can be create like classes or function or even hooks

-  -- Functions
+  Functions

 ```ts
 // Classes